HaniASU/QC-Task/API CRUD Collection/Postman Collection README.md

-# Hani 21200 – Postman Collection
+# Postman Collection

-This project has a Postman Collection to test and try our APIs.
+This project has a Postman Collection  for this dummy REST API to test and try our APIs.

 ## What you need
 - Postman (Desktop or Web)